orstavik/JoiEvents/docs/1b_EventLoop/3_Pattern_ToggleTickTrick.md

 Why use the `<details>` element and `toggle` event for this purpose?

-1. The `<details>` element and `toggle` event is well and consistently supported in the main browsers: Chrome, Firefox, Safari, and Edge (todo from what version?).
+1. The `<details>` element and `toggle` event is well and consistently supported in the main browsers: Chrome, Firefox, Safari, and Edge.
+However, it is not supported in IE.
-2. The ToggleTickTrick has a minimal footprint.
+2. The ToggleTickTrick has a small footprint.
 Little JS code is needed to load, import and/or cut'n'paste.
+The drawback of toggelTick is that the details elements needs to be added to the `document.body`, even though it can often be taken out of the DOM almost immediately (the next microtask).
-3. The ToggleTickTrick is efficient.
-The browser needs only to natively create a `<details>` element, populate it with some properties, and run a MutationObserver to get to the core task of queuing the callback in the event loop.
+3. The ToggleTickTrick is quite efficient.
+The browser needs only to natively create a `<details>` element, add it to the DOM, populate it with some properties, run a MutationObserver to get to the core task of queuing the callback in the event loop, and then remove it again.
+However, as we will see later, there are more efficient means to add a macrotask to the event loop.
 4. The ToggleTickTrick is simple.
 It is an unobtrusive, single function!
 Once you understand how and when the `toggle` event is triggered, there is really not much to it.
 5. The `<details>` element and `toggle` event is not much used.
-It will less likely cause confusion with other code in the app.
+This makes it less likely to cause confusion and conflict with other code in the app.

 ## References

  * dunno